Site logo

 scorpbtn

-In this video, you will see remarkable performance:
+In this video, below, you will see remarkable performance:

 Body tilting up to vector thrust, as in the above photo.
 Just one jackscrew, compared to hundreds of moving parts in a tilt-rotor.